 September 17, 2004 - In an email message posted on the Chechen rebel website, Kavkazcenter.com, Chechen terrorist leader Shamil Basayev claims responsibility for several recent terrorist attacks in Russia, including the Moscow metro bombing, explosions aboard two passenger jets and the taking of hostages at a school in Beslan.

 July 2006 - Shamil Basayev is killed, but the exact details remain unclear.

 November 2006 - Abu-Khavs, described as the commander of all foreign fighters in the North Caucasus, is killed by security forces.

-June 2008 - According to UNICEF, since 1994, 700 people have been killed by leftover landmines from the Chechnya-Russia Conflict.
+June 2008 - According to UNICEF, since 1994, 700 people have been killed by landmines left over from the Chechnya-Russia Conflict.

-April 2009 - Russia declares an end to its 10 year anti-terror "operation" in Chechnya with the rebel movement largely quashed.
+April 2009 - Russia declares an end to its 10-year anti-terror operation in Chechnya with the rebel movement largely quashed.

 March 29, 2010 - Female suicide bombers detonate explosives in two Moscow subway stations during morning rush hour.
 Russian officials suggest that Chechen separatists are to blame.